instantcommerce/next-api-decorators/README.md

 Building serverless functions declaratively with classes and decorators makes dealing with Next.js API routes easier and brings order and sanity to your `/pages/api` codebase.

 The structure is heavily inspired by NestJS, which is an amazing framework for a lot of use cases.
-Having said that, a separate NestJS repo for your backend can also bring unneeded overhead and complexity to projects with a smaller set of backend requirements.
+On the other hand, a separate NestJS repo for your backend can also bring unneeded overhead and complexity to projects with a smaller set of backend requirements.
 Combining the structure of NestJS, with the ease of use of Next.js, brings the best of both worlds for the right use case.

 ## Installation